 The IRS defines support generally as items provided on behalf of an individual.
 This includes food, lodging, and other necessities like clothing, transportation, day care costs, medical expenses, education expenses, and even luxuries for personal enjoyment (such as video games or haircuts).
 You must count the fair rental value of any housing you provide, instead of using the mortgage or rent you actually paid.

 Each person can only be taken as a dependent by one person or couple filing jointly.
 The most common situation where this becomes an issue is for divorced couples who share custody of a child.
-Generally the parent with whom the child lived the most during the year (the custodial parent) is able to take the child as their dependent, but they have the right to waive that option and allow the other parent to take the extra exemption on their taxes.
-This might be because the custodial parent’s income is lower or because it’s part of the divorce decree.
+Generally the parent with whom the child lived the most during the year (the custodial parent) is able to claim the child as a dependent.
+But he or she has the right to waive that option and allow the other parent to claim the exemption instead.
+Someone might choose this because the custodial parent’s income is lower or because it’s part of a divorce decree.
 The custodial parent can use Form 8332 to sign over the right to take the exemption to the non-custodial parent, or attach the part of the divorce agreement that deals with this issue in lieu of completing the form.
-These rules still apply for stepchildren, even after a divorce.
+These rules still apply to stepchildren, even after a divorce.

 Do you claim any dependents?
 How much of an impact have they had on your tax return or tax bill?
 Share your thoughts in the comments below.